yangle293/Cancer_network_benchmarking/README.md

 ## Installation

 Each method need to be installed following their own guide.
 We recommend use Easybuild to set up the environment for each method on high-performance computing system.
-See details in table `comparison_table.xlsx`.
+See details in table `network_methods_comparison.xlsx`.

 ## Usage